tokenized/pkg/bsor/README.md

 #### Field Identifier

 The first value of each field is the identifier for the field.
-The identifier is an integer that is unique to the object.
+The identifier is a non-zero integer that is unique to the object.
 The identifiers are Bitcoin script numbers.

 The remaining encoding for the field is specific to the data type of the field.